aterlo/afxdp-rs/README.md

 Scenario 1: l2fwd-2link on a single core running userspace and NAPI

-Packet loss starts at about 6.5M PPS unidirectional and 6.0M PPS bi-directionally (3M each direction).
+Small amounts of packet loss starts at about 6.5M PPS unidirectional and 6.0M PPS bi-directionally (3M each direction).

+Little effort has been put into optimizing this so I expect there are some easy performance wins.

 ## AF_XDP Features